-Double check their return policy, insurance policy, and any upgrade policies they may have in place.
-Make sure that they have at least a 30 day return policy if you are not happy with the diamond.
+Double-check their return policy, insurance policy, and any upgrade policies they may have in place.
+Make sure that they have at least a 30-day return policy if you are not happy with the diamond.
 A fee may be incurred, but its better than being stuck with the diamond.

 Check the insurance policy and see if you need it.
-If you are thinking about upgrading in the future to a larger stone, check the upgrade policy to ensure you can upgrade without much cost, or can sell back the diamond that you purchased initially.
+If you are thinking about upgrading in the future to a larger stone, check the upgrade policy to ensure you can upgrade without much cost or can sell back the diamond that you purchased initially.
 You can also take a look at shipping policies at this point as well.

 Communicate with the Retailer or Dealer

 When you are buying online, I would definitely do a random phone call once or twice throughout the day and just call to ask questions.
-This gives a sense of company vibe and importance of customer service.
+This gives a sense of company vibe and the importance of customer service.
 See how willing they are to answer your questions and take note accordingly.

 Obtain a GIA Grading Report

 When purchasing the diamond, be sure your diamond has a GIA Diamond Grading Report.
-When you are comparing two various diamonds – make sure to compare the same certificate from the same laboratory, however if you stick with GIA you shouldn’t have issues.
+When you are comparing two various diamonds – make sure to compare the same certificate from the same laboratory, however, if you stick with GIA you shouldn’t have issues.

 Pay by Credit Card for Added Protection

 For extra added security and protection, pay by credit card.
-Not only can you get points, if something happens during the transaction process, you can always dispute it with your credit card company or have them handle any issues.
+Not only can you get points, if something happens during the transaction process, but you can also always dispute it with your credit card company or have them handle any issues.
 It just gives you an extra layer of protection.
 However, never purchase a ring or diamond with the intentions of making monthly payments on it.
 It will just chew away at your bank account and hurt your ability to create wealth.

 Get Laser Inscription

 Before making a diamond purchase online, it is most important to be comfortable with online purchases.
-After that due your due-diligence on the online retailer like you would for any company before trusting them since diamonds are not something you buy consistently most of the e-retailers you probably never heard of.
+After that due to your due-diligence on the online retailer like you would for any company before trusting them since diamonds are not something you buy consistently most of the e-retailers you probably never heard of.

 - Check the store policies about returns, insurance, and upgrades